excellence-center-1/Mher-Araqelyan/Web/exam2/README.md

+# Video Gallery Application

+Welcome to the Video Gallery application – a platform that allows users to register, log in, and manage their video collection seamlessly.

+## Features

+- **User Authentication:**
+  - New users can register an account.
+  - Existing users can log in securely.

+- **Video Management:**
+  - Add new videos to your collection.
+    - Ensure uniqueness based on video name and URL.
+  - View a list of all your videos by category (including public videos that everyone can see).
+  - Edit details of existing videos.
+  - Delete videos from your collection.

 # Project build without docker
 ## PostgreSQL Database Setup
 Follow these steps to set up your PostgreSQL database for Video Gallery: